 Removing Code Redundancies

 Another option to remove code redundancies in a bulk mode is code cleanup.
-You can either run code cleanup with the default profile Default: Full Cleanup or run the cleanup with a custom profile solely targeted at your specific task as described below.
+You can either run code cleanup with the default Default: Full Cleanup profile or create and run a custom profile solely targeted at your specific task as described below.

 To remove code redundancies with custom code cleanup profile

-- Create a new profile as described in the Code Cleanup section.
-In the Selected profile settings section for the new profile, tick the Remove code redundancies check box.
+Create a new profile as described in the To create a new custom cleanup profile section.
+In the Selected profile settings section for the new profile, tick the Remove code redundancies checkbox.
 Optionally, you can enable other code cleanup tasks in this profile.